Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 In order to resolve such issues, teams must invest in better testing infrastructure and review processes to capture productivity gains.
 The goal isn't just to write more code faster.
 It is to ensure that the increased individual output translates to faster organizational delivery without sacrificing quality.

 Measurement enables optimization.
-Faros AI transforms Claude Code adoption from experimentation into systematic improvement of engineering productivity.
+Faros transforms Claude Code adoption from experimentation into systematic improvement of engineering productivity.

-Start by identifying lagging teams in your Faros AI dashboards.
+Start by identifying lagging teams in your Faros dashboards.

 A/B testing provides rigorous proof of impact.
 Split similar teams with one group using Claude Code and one control group.
 Match teams on project complexity, tech stack, and developer seniority for valid comparisons.
 Run tests for at least one quarter with minimum control groups of 20 to 30 developers.